rchakode/oneinsight/README.md

     * Then add the following line at the end of the cron list and save the changes:

             0 */5 * * * bash /opt/oneinsight/backend/curl-xml-rpc.sh /opt/oneinsight/backend

-        This allows to pool host information in OpenNebula every 5 minutes, you can change the interval if necessary.
+    * Save the change and exit the editor.
+The above cron entry allows to retrieve host information in OpenNebula every 5 minutes, you can change the update interval if necessary.

 Setting up the Web Frontend
 ---------------------------
-Here the pooling script must operational.
+Here the pooling script must be operational.

 The oneInsight frontend requires a working web server.
-Covering all the available web servers is outside of the scope of this document, this quick guide focuses on the deployment under an Apache server.
+Covering all the possible web servers is outside of the scope of this guide, we'll focus on a deployment under an Apache Web server or using the Python SimpleHTTPServer module (for test purpose only).

+**Deployment under Apache**

-Deploying oneInsight under an Apache server is streamlined, assuming you have a recent version of Apache and that you have followed all the steps described above:
+This should be straightforward, subject that you have a recent version of Apache and that all the above steps have been completed successfully:

-* Copy the ``conf/apache/oneinsight.conf`` from the source directory to the apache third-party configuration directory:
+* Copy the file ``conf/apache/oneinsight.conf`` from the source directory to the Apache third-party   configuration directory:

         $ cp conf/apache/oneinsight.conf /etc/apache2/conf.d/